-Opportunity Details Frequency Review meetings Pupil Support Plans are reviewed with parents and pupils.
+Opportunity Details Frequency Review meetings/ Parent consultations Pupil Support Plans are reviewed with parents and pupils.
 3 times a year Educational Health Care plans are reviewed with parents and pupils.
 Once a year Assessment or observation feedback (outside agencies) Feedback is given for an assessed report or observation from an outside agency or SENDCo.
-When appropriate If reports coincide with review meetings they will be discussed then.
-Parent consultations Targets will be reviewed.
-3 times a year Class teacher feedback If there are concerns or a celebration of success, you may be phoned or asked to a meeting.
+If reports coincide with review meetings they will be discussed then.
+When appropriate Class teacher feedback If there are concerns or a celebration of success, you may be phoned or asked to a meeting.
 When appropriate Home/school communication If there are behaviour, medical or anxiety issues a communication book, sheet or diary may be sent home.
 Daily or weekly as appropriate